 A big bird bursts from a path.
 A friendly guide who’s finished his work for the day nevertheless gives us the 411 on the fowl—they call it the barranquero.
 Bigger than a crow, blue and long-tailed, it burrows into soft red-clay cliffs in the park for six meters or more, designing a crook in the burrow to baffle snakes and other predators.
 Once the female lays her eggs, she leaves.
 The male then incubates the eggs for two months.
 Just before they hatch, the female reappears to reclaim the nest, a single mom with a twist.
 The male, duty done, hops out into the bright light of the Andes, ruffles his feathers, and flies away.
 Forever.

-On the gondola ride back down to Medellín, The Travelers exit at the Santo Domingo stop.
+ride back down to Medellín, The Travelers exit at the Santo Domingo stop.
 They wander a twisting, motorcycle-plagued, music-blasted street and take up an observer’s post at a coffee stop.

 Life overflows at this intersection, vendors unloading bags of potatoes, beggars hobbling, young girls with short skirts and high breasts sashaying past, men dealing cards at tables, men drinking, men shouting at soccer players on a TV screen.
 Above street level, on second stories, women hang clothes, holding clothespins in pursed lips.
 So much happens here on Saturday afternoon, so fast, it might be Fate’s kaleidoscope, turning, turning again, everything changing, all the colors on earth.

 A half hour later, the cable car hums quietly along the cable on the way down.
 The Travelers notice how bright colors break the monotonous brick-and-plank red clays of the barrio—it’s that brightly colored laundry, hung and strung everywhere, anywhere.
 One tin roof has been ambitiously painted by some barrio artist—a rendering of a giant pink flamingo peers up at the cable cars.